tony-aw/broadcast/README.md

 ‘Numpy’ module for ‘Python’).

-In the context of operations involving 2 (or more) arrays, “broadcasting” refers to recycling array dimensions **without** allocating additional memory, which is considerably **faster** and **more memory-efficient** than R’s regular dimensions replication mechanism.
+In the context of operations involving 2 (or more) arrays, “broadcasting” refers to efficiently recycling array dimensions, without making copies.
+This is considerably **faster** and **more memory-efficient** than R’s regular dimensions replication mechanism.

 At its core, the ‘broadcast’ package provides the following functionalities, all related to “broadcasting”: